Gary-Burke/the-garden-gallery/README.md

 ### Code Used

-- As already mentioned, this website uses the standard Bootstrap library, Font Awesome Toolkit, Favicons and Google Fonts.
 - The only additional code copied and used was the JavaScript code to ensure the Bootstrap mobile navbar collapses when navigating to in-page links.
 This code was copied from the CI Boardwalk Games project.

 ### Content